fommil/fpmortals/manuscript/introduction.md

 available.
 In addition, cats has the `Id` type alias.

-The takeaway is: if we write methods that operate on monadic types, then we can write procedural code that abstracts over its execution context.
+The takeaway is: if we write methods that operate on monadic types, then we can write sequential code that abstracts over its execution context.
 Here, we have shown an abstraction over synchronous and asynchronous execution but it can also be for the purpose of more rigorous error handling (where `C[_]` is `Either[Error, _]`), managing